 Children:

 i.
-Johann Striemer 47 was born 11 March 1913 and died 11 March 1913.
+Johann Striemer 45 was born on 11 Mar 1913 and died on 11 Mar 1913.

 ii.
-Wilhelm Striemer 47 was born 30 March 1914 in Aberdeen, Saskatchewan and died 15 June 1977 in Saskatoon, Saskatchewan.
-Wilhelm married Hilda May Hall 31 January 1951.
-Hilda was born 17 November 1919 and died in 2013.
+Wilhelm Striemer 45 was born on 30 Mar 1914 in Aberdeen, Saskatchewan and died on 15 Jun 1977 in Saskatoon, Saskatchewan.
+Wilhelm married Hilda May Hall

 7 iii.
-Helena Striemer 4 (born 9 December 1915 in Aberdeen, Saskatchewan - died 12 February 2000 in Saskatoon, Saskatchewan).
-Helena married Albert Fast,3 son of Jacob Fast 9 and Helena Epp,10 21 October 1934 in Laird, Saskatchewan.
-Albert was born 12 August 1907 in Laird, Saskatchewan and died 5 July 1977 in Saskatoon, Saskatchewan.
+Helena Striemer 4 (born on 9 Dec 1915 in Aberdeen, Saskatchewan - died on 12 Feb 2000 in Saskatoon, Saskatchewan).
+Helena married Albert Fast 3

 v.
-Anna Striemer 47 was born 19 April 1919.
+Anna Striemer 45 was born on 19 Apr 1919.
 Anna married Charles Guest.
-Charles was born 12 August.

-15. Anna Dyck,12 daughter of Johann Dyck 45 and Katharina Peters,46 was born 30 May 1891 in Reinland, Manitoba and died 12 August 1956 in Saskatoon, Saskatchewan.
+15. Anna Dyck,12 daughter of Johann Dyck 47 and Katharina Peters,48 was born on 30 May 1891 in Reinland, Manitoba and died on 12 Aug 1956 in Saskatoon, Saskatchewan.

 Her parents settled in Reinland Manitoba, and Anna was probably born there.
 By the time of the 1906 Census she had moved to the Humboldt Saskatchewan area with her family.
 Information from her death certificate says she lived in Saskatchewan for 45 years.
 This is not quite accurate.
 She appears in the 1901 Census in Plum Coulee.
 This census gives her birth date as used here, contrary to the October 1890 birthdate used in some other sources.
 According to family records concerning Wilhelm Striemer, they married in Saskatchewan.
 Apparently she had a sister Helena who married an Abram Friesen.
-She is buried in Woodlawn Cemetery in Saskatoon.
+She is buried in Woodlawn Cemetery (14A-L025-NH) in Saskatoon.

 Copyright 2025 by Barry Teichroeb.
 All rights reserved.